Let’s practice our English pronunciation with some of my favourite challenging tongue twisters!

 So ‘twas better Betty Botter bought a bit of better butter

-So those are the five tongue twisters I have selected for all of you to try!
+Those are the five tongue twisters I have selected for all of you to try.
 Listen to me speak and try yourself.
 Let me know how you do, which you find difficult, and if it is helping your pronunciation!

 Do you want to Think in English?